yourabi/chef-puma/README.md

 Usage
 -----
-Basic Config using defaults based off the application name:
+Basic puma configuration using defaults based off the application name:

     puma_config "app"

 Custom config overriding app settings.
 In this example the configuration files and helper scripts will be placed in /srv/app/shared/puma.

+For example - in the following example to do a 'phased-restart' (zero downtime deploy) after deploying your code you would run the /srv/app/shared/puma/puma_phased_restart.sh script.

     puma_config "app" do
       directory "/srv/app"